Easy Winter Porch Pots: Decorating Around Your Year-Round Evergreen

 Easy Winter Container Garden Design close up with a variety of christmas greenery in black urn outdoor planter for winter with dwarf alberata spruce

-How to Make These Cozy Front Porch Planter Ideas for Winter
+How to Make These Cozy Winter Porch Pots

 Gather Supplies

-In general, here’s what you’ll need to make beautiful front porch planter ideas for winter.
+In general, here’s what you’ll need to make a beautiful winter porch pot for the holidays:

-There are lots of great options to use in front porch planter ideas for winter.
-Here is a quick list of winter greens to look for.
+Here is a quick list of great winter greens to look for:

 • Boxwood